debpanda/agentgear/README.md

 # export VITE_AGENTGEAR_API=http://localhost:8000
 ```
 > Production installs get the built dashboard bundled inside the Python package and served from `/` when you run `agentgear ui`.

+### Common UI flows
+- Sign in (or complete first-time admin setup) at `/`.
+- Create a project and issue an API token from the Tokens tab (token shown once).
+- Browse runs/spans with latency and cost, filter by project.
+- Manage prompts and versions, and see which runs reference each prompt version.

 ---